dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 **Contributing to the 2D Model Set:**

  If you would like to contribute your custom 2D models to the model set, please email me at daniel.portik@gmail.com.
-If your models are or will be published, explicit citation information can be provided (see below).
+If your models have been or will be published, I will provide explicit citation information for the contributed models (see below).

 **Citation Information:**

 ***Using the pipeline.***
 The scripts involved with this pipeline were originally published as part of the following work:

-*Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
++ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology, 26: 5245-5263. doi: 10.1111/mec.14266*

 ***Using specific 2D models.***